jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/bike-and-gear.md

 +++
 author = "Jared Kosanovic"
-title = "Bike Nonstop US Gear and Bike Setup" date = "2021-05-26" description = "Here's the details on the gear and bike I used for Bike Nonstop, a 3,500 mixed terrain race across the United States." tags = [
+title = "Bike Nonstop US Gear and Bike Setup" date = "2021-07-29" description = "Here are the details on the gear and bike I used for Bike Nonstop, a 3,500 mixed terrain bike race across the United States." tags = [
     "bikes",
     "bikepacking",